xinxueHEAI/ML_private/README.md

 5. Make propositions and look for signals.
 Typically an interviewer wants to hear certain answers.
 6. Sense the signals from the interviews
 - Some interviewers prefer a focused solutions; deepdive in this case.
-- Some interviewers prefer a wide-range of solutions; you need to brainstorm.
+- Some interviewers prefer a wide-range of solutions; you need to activated your neurons and brainstorm.
+7. The last thing you want to be is a jerk.
+Don't be cocky or easily irritated.
+You are expected to be coachable.
+8. Don't intend to show off.
+You want to impress people by being yourself and leading a healthy and constructive discussion.
+9. Regardless how tough the questions are, most interviewers will appear to be nice and warm; some are cold with a poker face; and some are straighly mean.
+You should be able to keep your composure and stay focused.